Haiti's PM Ariel Henry 'invited' to testify in president slaying case | DW | 11.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A prosecutors' invitation to interview Prime Minister Ariel Henry said he had been in contact with one of the key suspects of murdering President Jovenel Moise.
+A prosecutors' invitation to interview Prime Minister Ariel Henry said he had been in contact with one of the key suspects in the assassination of President Jovenel Moise.

 Haiti's chief prosecutor on Friday invited Prime Minister Ariel Henry for an interview on why he allegedly spoke to one of the prime suspects in the assassination of President Jovenel Moise.